Natto for Beginners: How to Eat and Enjoy It!

 Your Questions Answered

-Please keep it in the fridge, which will last about 10 days.
-You can also store it in the freezer for about one month.
+Keep natto refrigerated, and it will last for about 10 days.
+You can also store it in the freezer for up to one month.

 Get Your Free Vegetarian eBook!